devang20/ImageCaptioning/README.md

 ```bash
   ./get_stanford_models.sh
 ```
-make sure java is installed in the downloaded folder
+make sure java is installed in the downloaded folder.

 4. Copy captions_val2017.json file from dataset folder and paste it in annotations folder copy captions_val2017_results.json file generated to results folder.